pgailinas/videoqa-representation-comparison/docs/02_Prepare_Video_Evidence.md

 ## Purpose

 This notebook generates evidence metadata for the NExT-QA VideoQA project.
 Evidence records identify meaningful temporal regions within source videos using timestamps, frame references, segmentation metadata, and video properties.
+These evidence units provide the structured inputs used throughout the representation-learning and VideoQA evaluation pipeline.

-The generated evidence metadata serves as the foundation for downstream VideoQA experimentation, retrieval workflows, and evaluation.
-Rather than repeatedly processing raw video files, later notebooks reference these evidence records to locate relevant portions of source videos.
+The generated evidence metadata serves as the foundation for downstream representation-learning workflows, VideoQA experimentation, and evaluation.
+Rather than repeatedly processing raw video files, later notebooks reference these evidence records to generate pretrained video representations, train autoencoder models, and evaluate downstream VideoQA performance.

 ## Inputs